apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 $
 ```

-You should see the LED on the board blink!
+You should see the orange LED (L13), below the ON LED,  on the board blink!

 Note: If the LED does not blink, try resetting the board.

 <br>

-**Note:** If you want to erase the flash and load the image again, you can use JLinkExe to issue an `erase` command.
+**Note:** If you want to erase the flash and load the image again, use JLinkExe and issue the `erase` command when you are using the Jlink debug probe:

 ```
 $ JLinkExe -device nRF52 -speed 4000 -if SWD